FMCG consumption slips in July-Sep but industry logs price-led growth of 13 pc: Report | Business

 ''This quarter, food products like cooking mediums and impulse foods, while within Non-foods - personal care and fabric care are contributing to the uptick in metros,'' it said.

-However, rural markets witnessed a decline of 2.9 percent in volume due to a slowdown in consumption despite a 9.4 percent value growth.
+However, rural markets witnessed a decline of 2.9 per cent in volume due to slowdown in consumption despite a 9.4 per cent value growth.

 The segments that slipped were cooking medium, packaged grocery, hot beverages, among others, the Nielsen report said.